Toot Hill, Essex: Transport

 There are two bus stops in the village.

 Bus services are provided by Regal Busways and NIBS Buses.
 Most buses through the village operate from Ongar to Epping, Epping to Harlow or Ongar to Harlow.

 The nearest station to Toot Hill is Epping which is served by the Central line.
-The closest National Rail service is from Harlow Town, which is served by the West Anglia Main Line and is operated by Abellio Greater Anglia.
+The closest National Rail service is from Harlow Town, which is served by the West Anglia Main Line and is operated by Greater Anglia.
 Previously, the nearest station was Blake Hall which lies at the north of the parish and 450 yd north from Greensted Green in Ongar, between North Weald and Ongar stations.

 Two country roads lead into and run through the village: Epping Road and Toot Hill Road.
 Epping Road leads from Epping and ends opposite the Green Man pub.
 From then on, the main road is Toot Hill Road which leads to Ongar and connects at two points on Greensted Road.

-Notable people

-Olly Murs, an English singer, songwriter, television presenter and actor, lives in the village.
-Murs was a finalist on the sixth series of television talent contest the X Factor in 2009 and has sold over 10 million records worldwide.